 Color LCD - A color LCD display is a great feature for mapping debris and bottom composition as well as potential fish.
 Most simpler and cheaper fish finders have a black and white LCD screen and don’t provide as much information.
 A few fish finders transmit data in full color directly to your smartphone and can provide even more detail than a handheld fish finder with a color LCD screen.

 Dimensions - If you want a handheld fish finder that can actually be held comfortably in your hand, dimensions are an important spec!
 The size of the product can also impact how easy it is to mount.
 If you like to fish from a kayak or other small watercraft, you may prefer a small fish finder - but smaller ones can also have fewer features unless they transmit data to your smartphone like a few on our list.

 Weight - Most of the portable fish finder reviews on our list are for models around a pound or less.
 If you like to fish in remote areas or off a kayak, a small and lightweight fish finder is a good choice.
 Heavier models tend to have larger screens and more features but are better for installing on a motorboat than toting with you across the ice or out to a hidden lake.
 It’s a tradeoff, so pick the one that fits your personal requirements.

-For this review, we tested many fish finders and selected the ten best.
+For this review, we researched many fish finders and selected the ten best.
 Some are simple devices that use icons to show the locations of fish, weeds, and rocks, while others offer colorful maps and can even send detailed sonar data directly to your smartphone.
-Whether you’re a pro angler or just like to take your fishing pole with you for some fun, you can find a great fish finder for your needs on this list.
+Whether you’re a pro or just like to take your fishing pole with you for some fun, you can find a great fish finder for your needs on this list.
 You’ll be hooked!